-UN: India’s population will be world’s largest by mid-year
+UN: India will be world’s most populous nation by midyear

-NEW DELHI (AP) — India is on track to become the world’s most populous nation, surpassing China by 2.9 million people by mid-2023, according to data released by the United Nations on Wednesday.
+NEW DELHI (AP) — India is on track to become the world’s most populous nation as its young population soars, and will surpass China by mid-2023, according to data released Wednesday by the United Nations.

+While there are hopes that India’s young citizenry could drive the country’s economic growth for years to come, it also might just as easily become a demographic liability if they are not adequately employed.
+Economists have cautioned that even as India’s economy is among the fastest-growing as its population rises, joblessness has also swelled.

+While India’s 254 million people between ages 15 and 24 is the largest number in the world, China is struggling with an aging population and stagnant population growth.
+That has sparked expectations that the demographic changes could pave the way for India to become an economic and global heavyweight.

+Tech giant Apple, among other companies, hopes to turn India into a potential manufacturing hub as it moves some production out of China, where wages are rising as the working age population shrinks.

-The South Asian country will have an estimated 1.4286 billion people against China’s 1.4257 billion by the middle of the year, according to U.N. projections.
-Demographers say the limits of population data make it impossible to calculate an exact date.
+The U.N. report said India will have about 2.9 million people more than China sometime in the middle of this year.
+India will have an estimated 1.4286 billion people versus mainland China’s 1.4257 billion at that time, according to U.N. projections.
+Demographers say the limits of population data make it impossible to calculate an exact date; India has not done a census since 2011.

-China has had the world’s largest population since at least 1950, the year United Nations population data began.
+China has had the world’s largest population since at least 1950, the year the U.N. began issuing population data.
 Both China and India have more than 1.4 billion people, and combined they make up more than a third of the world’s 8 billion people.

-Not long ago, India wasn’t expected to become most populous until later this decade.
+Not long ago, India wasn’t expected to become the most populous until later this decade.
 But the timing has been sped up by a drop in China’s fertility rate, with families having fewer children.

-Today, China has an aging population with stagnant growth despite the government retreating from its one-child policy seven years ago.

-In contrast, India has a much younger population, a higher fertility rate, and has seen a decrease in infant mortality over the last three decades.
+India, by contrast, has a much younger population, a higher fertility rate, and has seen a decrease in infant mortality over the last three decades.
 Still, the country’s fertility rate has been steadily falling, from over five births per woman in 1960 to just over two in 2020, according to World Bank data.

-India’s continued growth is likely to have social and economic consequences.
-It has the largest number of young people at 254 million aged between 15-24 years, according to the U.N.

-Experts say this could mean an expanding labor force that can help fuel growth in the country for decades to come.
-But they warn it could just as swiftly become a demographic liability if the growing number of young people in India are not adequately employed.
+The country’s population has more than quadrupled since its independence from colonial rule 76 years ago.
+As India looks set to become the world’s largest country, it is grappling with the growing threat of climate change, deep inequalities between its urban and rural populations, economic disparities between its men and women, and a widening religious divide.

 The report surveyed 1,007 Indians, 63% of whom said economic issues were their top concern when thinking about population change, followed by worries about the environment, health and human rights.